-For the fifth year in a row, the American Library Association is holding its election exclusively online.
-To be eligible to vote, individuals must be members in good standing as of January 31, 2013.
+For the sixth year in a row, the American Library Association is holding its election exclusively online.
+To be eligible to vote, individuals must be members in good standing as of Jan.
+31, 2014.
 Although the election is being conducted online, there remains one exception.
 Members with disabilities and without Internet access may obtain a paper ballot by contacting ALA customer service at 1 (800) 545-2433, ext.
 5. Those without Internet access at home or work can easily access the election site by visiting their local public (or in many instances academic or school) library.

-Voters will receive email reminders throughout the election period – on April 9 and April 19, (broadcast email process is completed over a 48 hour time frame).
+Voters will receive email reminders throughout the election period – on March 31 and April 16 (the broadcast email process is completed over a 48 hour time frame).
 Voting may be completed in one sitting, or an individual may “park” their ballot and return at a later date; however, a ballot is not “cast” until the “submit” button is clicked.
-Anyone with a “parked” ballot will receive an email reminder to complete the voting process prior to April 26.
+Anyone with a “parked” ballot will receive an email reminder to complete the voting process prior to April 25.